-Students who have valid ECs may be permitted to trail up to 15 credits (or 20 credits if a Programme Regulation has already been approved for specific programmes).
+Trailing of credit means permitting a student to complete a limited number of outstanding assessments (no more than 15 credits) in the following academic year whilst continuing with the next block or stage of the Programme.
+Students who have valid Extenuating Circumstances (EC) may be permitted to trail up to 15 credits (or 20 credits if a Programme Regulation has already been approved for specific programmes).
 Please see the Extenuating Circumstances section for how to submit a claim.

 Students who do not have valid ECs will not be permitted to trail credit into the next academic year.
 It is therefore important that you submit an EC form as these will be used to identify your support needs.

 Where students trail credits, they will be provided with full details of any additional costs (if relevant) they would incur.

 School of Health & Psychological Sciences (SHPS) students - Please note that due to Professional Body (PSRB) requirements and clinical activities within SHPS programmes, affected students/cohorts of students may need substantial flexibility and can trail up to 45 assessment credits.
 SHPS students who fall into the above category are exempt from the requirement to submit an EC form.

 Where can I find my transcript?

 An official transcript is a statement of your academic performance and progress on your programme of study at City, University of London.
 It confirms that you are or were a registered student at City.
 You can view a copy of your transcript by logging into eVision.
 Your transcript shows a detailed breakdown of the marks and credit you have achieved so far.